 It’s Not Just What You Learn, But How

 Great Literature asks its readers to locate its relevance and impact on society, both positive and negative.
 Literary criticism takes a piece of work and puts it under a magnifying glass.
 The process of studying is as beneficial to the reader as the work itself.
 By reading The Greats, you learn history, the norms of the time, as well as geography.
 As Henry James once said: “It takes a great deal of history to produce a little literature.”
 Plus, with text analysis, a reader can form a personal relationship with a body of work.
 Socrates believed that “learning is seeking the truth in matters,” and from him, we have adapted the Socratic method of question-based learning.

 Applying the Fundamentals to Real Life

 We use stories to talk about ourselves.
 That’s how we share our lives (i.e., “How was your day in school?”).
 That’s how we sell an idea (i.e., “That commercial made me cry”).
 Knowing how a story works provides us with tools that are relevant for many aspects of our practical lives.
-Great Literature exposes students to a smorgasbord of literary devices.
+Great Literature exposes students to a smorgasbord of emotions and literary devices.
 These devices, including time, space, allegory, etc., create a scene and a context.
 Mastering these devices may even help us live more ethical lives.
 What’s more, readers can get inspired by The Fountainhead’s Howard Roark and learn the basics of an exciting speech at the same time.